-A non-Medicaid Single Premium Immediate Annuity (SPIA) is a contract funded with a lump sum that begins making payments immediately for a specified period of time (period certain) and may be life contingent, but it does not comply with Medicaid's restrictions.
+A non-Medicaid single premium immediate annuity (SPIA) is a contract funded with a lump sum that begins making payments immediately for a specified period of time, but it does not comply with Medicaid's restrictions.
 This type of annuity can be used to fund a Personal Services Contract (PSK) in Florida.